gabrielolympie/moe-pruner/README.md

 ### Core Methodology:

 1.  **Calibration Dataset Creation:**  A small, high-quality dataset is constructed for calibration.
 This dataset is crucial for guiding the pruning process.
-2.  **Expert Pruning:**  Various pruning strategies are employed to identify and remove less critical experts (see "Pruning Approaches" below for details).
+2.  **Expert Fusing:**  Various fusion strategies are employed to identify and remove less critical experts (see "Fusion Approaches" below for details).
 3.  **Model Consolidation:** The pruned model, with a significantly reduced number of experts, is consolidated.
 4.  **Post-Training (Knowledge Recovery):**  The consolidated model is further trained on an instruction dataset (UltraChat, with some LIMO) to recover performance lost during pruning.
 No DPO or RLHF is performed, resulting in a "raw" output style.

-### Pruning Approaches
+### Fusion Approaches

 A key challenge was identifying an effective pruning method.
 We explored (and continue to explore) several approaches, including: